CakeDC/search/readme.md

 It supports simple methods to search inside models using strict and non-strict comparing, but also allows you to implement any complex type of searching.

-## UPDATE for 2.2
+## UPDATE for 2.3

-* `emptyValue` is now available for fields to make it work with "default NULL" fields and `allowEmpty` set to true.
-See example below.
 * `defaultValue` is now available in case no value has been passed and we need to trigger the filters.
 * Confusing and redundant types have been removed.
 Either use type 'value' (exact match), 'like' (partial match) or expression/subquery/query.
 * Query strings now work properly. `$this->passedArgs` has been deprecated.
 Please use `$this->Prg->parsedParams()` instead from now on.

+## UPDATE for 2.2

+* `emptyValue` is now available for fields to make it work with "default NULL" fields and `allowEmpty` set to true.
+See example below.

 ## Sample of usage ##